This article also applies to the following legacy products:

 To create a kitchen island

-1. Click on the Base Cabinet tool and click in a empty area of the plan to place 3 cabinets side by side.
+Go to Build> Cabinets> Base Cabinet tool and click in a empty area of the plan to place 3 cabinets side by side. tool and click in a empty area of the plan to place 3 cabinets side by side.

-4. Close the 3D view and return to the 2D floor plan view.
+- Close the 3D view by going File> Close View, and return to the 2D floor plan view.

-5. Using the Select Objects tool, select the lower left corner cabinet and choose the Open Object edit button.
+Using the Select Objects tool, select the lower left corner cabinet and choose the Open Object tool, select the lower left corner cabinet and choose the Open Object edit button. edit button.

-6. On the General panel, use the Type drop down menu to set the cabinet as a Left Radius End
+- On the General panel, use the Type drop down menu to set the cabinet as a Left Radius End.

-8. Repeat steps 5 - 7 to change the lower right cabinet into a Right Radius End.
+- Repeat Steps 5 - 7 to change the lower right cabinet into a Right Radius End.

 To create a breakfast bar